kor-al/songs_project/README.md

-# songs project: Russian lyrics analysis
+# Songs Project: Russian lyrics analysis

 Lyrics of Russian artists are clustered using K-means and PCA.